Commonplace #9

 Things of interest:

-discusses why it is important to ignore the noise from the elite literary snobbery and read with our heart in her recent essay, The knowledge of feeling.- explores why the most attractive people are always interesting.
-Hint: It isn’t necessarily related to physical beauty.
+If you only read one thing on this list, please read this: Petya K. Grady discusses why it is important to ignore the noise from the elite literary snobbery and read with our heart in her recent essay, The knowledge of feeling.

-- shares his thoughts on book collecting in his essay, Why I Love Ex-Library Books.
+Philip D. Bunn shares his thoughts on book collecting in his essay, Why I Love Ex-Library Books.

 The world needs a wake-up call.
 This is scary.
 The average college student today.

-- discusses the art of doing nothing in their essay, Wasting Time.
+Heading For The Exit discusses the art of doing nothing in their essay, Wasting Time.

 “Brain rot” has been announced as the Oxford word of the year for 2024, amid concerns over endless social media scrolling and mind-numbing content.
+Hannah Cao provides some antidotes in her excellent essay, your brain is rotting away, babe.

-provides some antidotes in her excellent essay, your brain is rotting away, babe.- shares thoughts on thinking clearly, choosing better, and living well in his essay, Stoicism and Sobriety.
+Adam PT shares thoughts on thinking clearly, choosing better, and living well in his essay, Stoicism and Sobriety.

-- ’s children’s book, Francois the Dashing Croaker is now available for purchase.
+Megan J. Conner’s children’s book, Francois the Dashing Croaker is now available for purchase.

-- explored The death of the public intellectual in her recent essay.
+bea explored The death of the public intellectual in her recent essay.

-challenges all of us, veteran or not, to think deeply in his essay, In War, You Choose Not to Die.
-In Peace, You Must Choose to Live.- explores the wisdom of Wendell Berry’s 9 Rules for New Technology.
+Transitioning out of the military was one of the biggest challenges of my life.
+Sam Alaimo challenges all of us, veteran or not, to think deeply in his essay, In War, You Choose Not to Die.
+In Peace, You Must Choose to Live.

 One of my favorite topics is notebooks, specifically how people use journals and notebooks to record their lives.
-In a recent essay, my friend
+In a recent essay, my friend Petya K. Grady shares her Notebook ecosystem.

-, created this awesome coffee mug you can order for yourself or other readers in your life.
+My friend, Tiffany Chu, created this awesome coffee mug you can order for yourself or other readers in your life.

 Personal Reading: